albiosz/go-rest-reference/README.md

-# Honeycombs Go: REST API Reference
+# Go REST API Reference

 ## 📋 Project Overview
 This repository serves as a reference implementation of a **REST API** built using Go, demonstrating **best practices in Go** application architecture and development.